Websoft9Archive/ansible-postgresql/docs/stack-accounts.md

 * Administrator username: *`user@domain.com`*
 * Administrator password: stored in the file of your server instance: */credentials/password.txt*.

-> You must change your pgAdmin password when login successfully

-## phpMyAdmin

-phpPgAdmin use the same account with PostgreSQL

 ## Linux

 * Host Name: Server's Internet IP or Public IP of your Instance